Lepromin skin test

 What abnormal results mean

-A positive skin reaction may be seen in patients with tuberculoid and borderline tuberculoid leprosy.
+A positive skin reaction may be seen in patients with specific forms of leprosy, such as tuberculoid and borderline tuberculoid leprosy.
 Patients with lepromatous leprosy will not have a positive skin reaction.

 What the risks are

 There is an extremely small risk of an allergic reaction, which may include itching and, rarely, hives.